flyinghorse0510/easy_openyurt/README.md

 ./easyOpenYurt.sh kube master init
 ```

-By default, [the `kubeadm` uses the network interface associated with the default gateway to set the advertise address for this particular control-plane(master) node's API server]([Creating a cluster with kubeadm | Kubernetes](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm/)).
+By default, [the `kubeadm` uses the network interface associated with the default gateway to set the advertise address for this particular control-plane(master) node's API server](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm/).
 To use a different network interface, provide an extra parameter to the script:

 ```bash
 ./easyOpenYurt.sh kube master init <serverAdvertiseAddress>